 Plug the Oculus Link cable into a USB-3 port on your laptop or PC, and download the Oculus desktop app, which you'll find here.
-Sure, you'll be tethered by a lead, but you'll now have access to hundreds, if not thousands, more games, making this accessory a must-have for VR gamers.
+A big downside of this way of gaming is you'll be tethered by a lead when the Quest 2 is so great because it's wireless.
+But, for now, it's the price you'll need to pay access to hundreds, if not thousands, more games, making this accessory a must-have for VR gamers.

-The strap attaches simply to the headset and it also comes with a flexible brace that cradles your head, improving overall comfort levels while you play.
+The strap easily attaches to the headset and it also comes with a flexible brace that cradles your head, improving overall comfort levels while you play.

 The best part is that these inserts, unlike some others, support a wide range of prescriptions, making VR gaming a possibility for many more people.

-With this in mind, the official Oculus Quest 2 Fit Pack includes a pair of light blockers and two alternative-width frames, allowing for a more comfortable fit no matter your face shape.
+If the headset doesn't feel right, grab yourself the Oculus Quest 2 Fit Pack, which includes a pair of light blockers and two alternative-width frames, allowing for a more comfortable fit no matter your face shape.

 Regardless, all parts are interchangeable, so you can play around for the combination that works best, especially if the standard interface supplied with the headset doesn't work so well for you.

-Here, the strap comes with a built-in battery, serving to extend your play time, doubling what's on offer natively by the Quest 2 headset's own battery, and rebalancing the weight of the headset in a more comfortable manner.
+Here, the strap comes with a built-in battery.
+This extends your play time, doubling what's on offer natively by the Quest 2 headset's own battery, whilst rebalancing the weight of the headset so it's more comfortable.

-It's of a decent size too, accommodating the Quest 2 headset, the Elite Strap with battery, two Touch controllers, charging cable and a power adapter.
+It's a compact, pill-shaped design but it can fit the Quest 2 headset, the Elite Strap with battery, two Touch controllers, charging cable and a power adapter.

-These lens inserts are similar to those listed above, and while these come with an official recommendation from Facebook for use with the Quest 2, they come in at a higher price.
+Another lens inserts option, but these come with an official recommendation from Oculus/Facebook for use with the Quest 2 – although they also come in at a higher price.

-They work in exactly the same way, clipping into your headset to enable you to play VR games without needing your specs.
-You simply order them to your prescription.
+They work in exactly the same way, clipping into your headset to enable you to play VR games without needing your specs on too.